-SOPOH protocol states: In case of suspension (several days of removal from school) contact is always made with SOPOH board office.
+Floreer protocol states: In the case of suspension (several days of removal from school) contact is always made with Floreer board.
 The board contacts the truancy officer and takes responsibility for completing all necessary formalities.

-In situations where a suspension does not have an improving effect, as the ultimate sanction the school can expel the pupil.
-A pupil can be suspended for a maximum of 5 days.
-This means that if a pupil is suspended once for 2 days and then later for 3 days, the maximum number of days has been reached.
+In situations where a suspension does not have an improving effect, as the ultimate sanction the school can expel the student.
+A student can be suspended for a maximum of 5 days.
+This means that if a student is suspended once for 2 days and then later for 3 days, the maximum number of days has been reached.
 Any subsequent suspension automatically means expulsion from school.
-In this procedure, the SOPOH board must be explicitly involved and there is close consultation between the Director and the board about the steps to be taken.
-This procedure is described in the SOPOH protocol 'Expulsion and suspension'.
+In this procedure, the Floreer board must be explicitly involved and there is close consultation between the Director and the board about the steps to be taken.
+This procedure is described in the Floreer protocol 'Expulsion and suspension'.